jykim11/Desk-Reservation/docs/student-reservations.md

 - The database/entity-level representation involves 2 main aspects, `Desk` and `Desk Reservation`.
 The purpose of creating the `Desk` entity was to initialize all the desks that are available in the Experience Lab (XL).
 Creating this model/entity was the first step because without having any desks, students would not be able to reserve any desks.
 The `Desk` entity invovles fields `id`, `tag`, `desk_type`, `included_resource`, and `available`.
 These fields are very important to distinguish the different desks that are all available in the lab.
 The `Desk Reservation` Entity was used to create a relationship between the desk and reservation system.
 Since the reservation system would require what desk was reserved by a student, it was important to create a relationship between the `User` entity and `Desk` entity. `Desk Reservation` entity allows the bonding between the 2 entities.

 - In the Reservation System implementation, there were some design choices that the team made to allow easier way for users to reserve a desk.
 In order to reserve a desk, the user will first have to create a new profile after they log-in.
 We chose to have users sign-up with a profile over allowing them to create a reservation without creating a profile because we thought it was important for the students to create a profile before they reserve anything.
 This way, the database will be able to track first name and last name along with their PID instead of just having an access to the PID.
-Another design choice we made was that we chose to create a separate tab for equipment reservation from desk reservation because we thought it was better to allow students to reserve them separately.
-Students should be able to reserve equipments without reserving a table, so that is the design choice our team went with.

-## Development Concerns
+## Advisable Starting Point

-- If a new developer wanted to start working on the reservation feature, it would be very important to read the authentication documents and look into the `Reservation Service` in the backend and `Desk-Reservation Service` in the front-end.
-These two implementations will allow the developer to figure out how the front-end, back-end, and the database communicates with one another and have a better understanding of the project itself.
+- Starting point to working on the reservation feature would be to read the authentication documents and look into the `Reservation Service` in the backend and `Desk-Reservation Service` in the front-end.
+These two implementations will allow an understanding to figure out how the front-end, back-end, and the database communicates with one another and have a better understanding of the project itself.
 If they are able to get a good sense of how those 2 files work, it will be a lot easier to implement other features that are needed.

 - I will specifically point to `backend/services/reservation.py` and `frontend/src/app/desk-reservation.service.ts`